interactivethings/catalog/docs/example.md

 >
 > This is a new paragraph to demonstrate that it is possible to have one and how nice it looks.

+An ordinary paragraph can follow after the lead text.
+It can contain unordered lists like this:

+- Item 1
+- Item 2

+or ordered lists like this:

+1. Item 1
+2. Item 2

 ## Button

 This is an example button.
 The most common usecase is to just add the `.button` class to a link.
 Here's some more text, so we get several nice lines in this paragraph.
 Just to see how it looks.